airbus/discrete-optimization/docs/source/howto_new_problem_implementation/tutorial_new_solver_mathopt.md

 ## Implementation

-- `__init__()`: this method is already defined by parent class, and set the attribute `problem`.
+- `__init__()`: this method is already defined by parent class, and sets the attribute `problem`.
   To help the IDE to type correctly, we can specify its expected class.
 - `init_model()`: the method must initialize a `model` attribute of type `ortools.math_opt.python.model.Model` in which we must encode our knapsack problem.
-  - `retrieve_solution()`: we must translate the internal solution of the mathopt solver into a `MyKnapsackSolution`.
+  - `retrieve_solution()`: we must translate the internal solution of the MathOpt solver into a `MyKnapsackSolution`.
-    As this is a method of the more generic `MilpSolver` class, it takes callables as argument that are responsible for mapping variable into their value in internal solution.
-This callable will be automatically adapted to the mathopt framework (and updated accordingly in gurobi wrapper) Note that the value can be a float number between 0 and 1, so we check whether it is above or below 0.5.
+    As this is a method of the more generic `MilpSolver` class, it takes callables as argument that are responsible for mapping variables into their values in internal solution.
+This callable will be automatically adapted to the MathOpt framework (and updated accordingly in Gurobi wrapper).
+    Note that the value can be a float number between 0 and 1, so we check whether it is above or below 0.5.